bombchus/z64-music-wiki/docs/vanilla-reference/seqplayer/seq-channel.md

 ## 0xD4: Set Reverb
 placeholder

+sets the amount of echo instruments in the channel will have. the effect is not 1:1 with midi reverb.

 ## 0xD3: Pitch Bend (±12 Semitones)
+placeholder

+sets the pitch bend amount using a scaling of 12. equal to pitch bend with rpn pitch bend data entry of 12 coarse 0 fine.

 === ":material-code-braces: &nbsp;C"
     ``` c
     f32 gBendPitchOneOctaveFrequencies[] = {